Signed in as:

-"12 months of happiness, 52 weeks of fun, 365 days of success, 8760 hours of love and 525600 minutes of pure joy are secretly packed into each year.
+"12 months of happiness, 52 weeks of joy, 365.24 days of abundance, 8760 hours of love and 525600 minutes of pure magic are secretly packed into each year.
 All we have to do is find them."

 ~ Gina E. Jones, American author and a Queen of Diamonds♦

 In Cardology, each suit: Hearts♥, Clubs♣, Diamonds♦ and Spades♠ represents a season.
 Each suit has a Trinity of Court Cards: King, Queen and Jack who rule during their associated quarter of the year.
 The suit (aka mystic emblem) for winter is Spades♠ and its royal Spades♠ Trinity begins their reign on January 1st each year, starting with the most powerful card in the deck, the King of Spades♠.
 He is nicknamed the “Master Card” as he is the King of all Kings and contains all the blessings, gifts, and talents as well as the challenges, and even karma, of all 51 other cards.

 Learn more about the Face Value, Suits, Planetary Stages, Master Scripts, Court Cards: FACE VALUE, SUITS, PLANETARY STAGES, MASTER SCRIPTS and COURT CARDS

 Each year, the King of Spades♠ governs the month of January.
 Coincidentally, the first day of the year is mathematically calculated as a King of Spades♠.
 In fact, January 1st is the only birthday/calendar day for the King of Spades♠ in the entire year (see chart).
 Since His Highness is a monthly card and a daily card, does he have a weekly card too?